 I would say that most of my enquiries come from clients whose horses have hit a chronic state of stress.
 Usually desperately worried clients, and more often than not where the vets have given up on them.

 We're not talking a momentary gloom, or an occasional spook.
-We're talking deep, systemic exhaustion - loss of appetite, loss of condition, loss of weight, which brings on lethargy, exhaustion and anxiety because there are no nutrients going in to feed the body and keep it healthy.
+We're talking deep, systemic exhaustion -lethargy, exhaustion and anxiety which brings on loss of appetite, loss of condition and loss of weight, because there are no nutrients going in to feed the body and keep it healthy.

-The problem is that unless these negative symptoms are nipped in the bud quickly, the body automatically triggers its survival process known as the hypothalamic-pituitary-adrenal axis (HPA axis, or more commonly known as the Fight/Flight response, which means systemic cascade of negative stress-hormones are released, which, over time, if continually switched on, become a syndrome in themselves where gut health and immunity breaks down and the whole body starts heading towards meltdown.
+The problem is that unless these negative symptoms are addressed quickly, the body automatically triggers its survival process known as the hypothalamic-pituitary-adrenal axis (HPA axis), or more commonly known as the Fight/Flight response.
+This releases a systemic cascade of negative stress hormones, which over time, if continually switched on, become a syndrome in themselves where gut health and immunity breaks down and the whole body starts heading towards meltdown.

 The horse is now in real trouble.
 Its whole equilibrium, its vital force, immunity, homeostasis, is completely out of kilter.
 The whole system is highly stressed and highly exhausted.
-There’s no doubt whatsoever that the whole system needs serious help to get it balanced again.
+Be in no doubt whatsoever that the whole system needs serious help to get it balanced again.

 So here’s my take on it all, and the How & Why Principal.
 First off ...